footfish/numan/README.md

 - explore suitable Go project layout.
 - explore using gRPC with REST endpoint.

 The project loosely uses a domain driven design and [standard Go project layout](https://github.com/golang-standards/project-layout).
-The main business object being a 'number record'.
+The main business objects being a 'number'(record) and a change 'history'.
 The convention followed here is defining the business objects in root then layering the packages using interface (I guess you could call this Go's version of method overloading ).

 To demonstrate using an example from the project folders.

-- 'number' is the main business object
+- 'number' is a business object
 - /number.go <- this defines the business object API ie. interface and structs
 - /internal/app/number.go <- this implements the number interface to the overall application
 - /internal/storage/number.go <- this implements the number interface to storage (it's 'overloading'  ./app/number.go)